jagadeesh1117/Data-Analysis/README.md

 To get started with any of the projects, navigate to the respective project directory and follow the instructions provided in the project's README.
 Each project folder contains a detailed description, setup instructions, and additional resources to guide you through the project.

 ## Contents
-Elevator  -  This is a python based project.
+1. Elevator  -  This is a Python based project.
 This implements basic lift operation and collects the data to a CSV file and Data Analysis is done on that data set.
-It is still under progress.
+It is still in progress.
-Influence Maximization  -  This project is to find out the most or top influensers on a given domain.
-You will be given a descending ordered list of influencers ranging from highest to lowest.
+2. Influence Maximization  -  This project is to find out the most or top influencers in a given domain.
+You will be given a descending order list of influencers ranging from highest to lowest.
 ## Contact
 Please don't hesitate to reach out if you have any questions or suggestions regarding this repository.
 You can contact me at jagadeeshbittu999@gmail.com.